Building Design Systems: Complete 2026 Guide

 Token Naming Conventions

-Use a consistent naming pattern that scales:
+Use a consistent pattern:

 [category]-[property]-[variant]-[state]